security-notes/infobyte-faraday-wiki/Usage.md

 ###### Filter by many fields

-To search by many fields do a normal search but at the end type a *SPACE BAR* and do a normal search again.
+To search by many fields, use a *SPACE BAR* to separate each field.

 Examples: